 But those are plain scallops.
 If you go to a restaurant and order your scallops prepared with butter, you’re looking at an entirely different nutritional profile.
-Just one tablespoon of butter contains more than
+Just 1 tablespoon of butter contains more than

-The recipes we’ve found are pretty typical scallop recipes, meaning some are better for you than others.
+The recipes we’ve found are pretty typical scallop recipes, and some are better for you than others.
 We’ll help you put a healthier spin on them along the way.

 This fresh-looking recipe uses ghee instead of regular butter.
-Ghee is clarified butter, but it too contains saturated fats, and when consumed in large amounts, it can increase your risk of heart disease.
+Ghee is clarified butter, but it does contain saturated fats, and when consumed in large amounts, it can increase your risk of heart disease.

 The fat in here is olive oil, and with just 2 tablespoons spread across 6 servings, this recipe really doesn’t need any adjustments to be heart-healthy!

-It does call for a bit of butter, but not much, with just 1/4 tablespoon per serving.
-You can eliminate this entirely, or keep it in since its effects will be nominal.
+It does call for a bit of butter, but not much — just 1/4 tablespoon per serving.
+You can eliminate this if you prefer, but the effects of keeping it in will be nominal.

 Watching your cholesterol doesn’t have to be difficult.
-By including healthy food items like scallops, and adjusting recipes to fit your dietary needs, you can indulge in gourmet dishes that are both good for you and delicious.
+By including healthy food items like scallops and adjusting recipes to fit your dietary needs, you can indulge in gourmet dishes that are both good for you and delicious.